Divide and Conquer - A Startup that Rents Space

 In terms of the actual usability testing, there was an overwhelming desire for discoverability.
 The participants had no context of the application and how it would work, however, it was clear what the participants were in dire need of.
 Due to an NDA signed at the start of this project, those insights discovered can not be open to the public.

-For ideation we decided to bring in our clients from (___) and do a co ideation session with them.
+For ideation we decided to invite our clients to the team base for a co ideation session.
 Once again we presented our insights and asked them to base their ideation on a specific insight they wanted us to focus on.
 This proved to be very successful as it changed the path of our second sprint to the “host”, rather than the “guest” as we had originally planned.
 Our clients then did a ideation activity called “6 up, 1up” where they narrowed down the design they pictured for their platform based off the research and insights we had presented.
 We used this to our advantage and decided to ideate upon what we had received from them.
 I loved this part of the process as it provided us with a lot more clarity around the direction they wanted us to go for sprint 2.

 Due to absentees in our team, I decided to tackle wireframing, information architecture, leveraging existing platforms and desktop research to come up with a baseline wireframe.
 This then led to the initial phase of ideation of the user flow.
 What might we expect the host to do when listing a space online.
 What might they expect to see and where might they expect to see it?